Slavetomints/slavetomints.github.io/_posts/2024-12-23-no-comment.md

 ---
 title: No Comment
 date: 2024-12-23 19:47:00 +/-0600
-categories: [Capture The Flags, 1337Up Live 2024]
+categories: [Capture The Flags, 1337UP Live 2024]
 tags: [ctf, 1337up, osint, writeups]
+description: 1337UP Live 2024 No Comment Challenge
 ---

-Challenge description:
+>Challenge description:
+>
 > Or is there? 🤔
+{: .prompt-info }

 We get this... psychedelic image